dojo/docs/dojo/data/api.Read.rst

     //    The *start* parameter.
     //        If a start parameter is specified, this is a indication to the datastore to
     //        only start returning items once the start number of items have been located and
     //        skipped.
-When this parameter is paired withh 'count', the store should be able
+When this parameter is paired with 'count', the store should be able
     //        to page across queries with millions of hits by only returning subsets of the
     //        hits for each query
     //